raspdevpy/ccdoc/guide/Trigger/time.md

 # Timed or Interval

 ## Interval: Basic Information
-This trigger type will execute a code once per x time.
+This trigger type will execute a command once per x time.

 #### Example of an interval trigger: